MUL375 3-D Modeling for Game Art

 Lead Faculty: Mr. Brian J Arnold

-Provides a hands-on application of 3-D graphics in still and animated formats.
-Students produce basic 3D elements and apply aesthetic and usability criteria to their projects in digital, animated sequence, video, and print media applications.
-Students compare technological constraints of 3D applications, appropriate uses of still and motion 3D elements to enhance message delivery, and the management of digital assets for optimal delivery of media.
-Software instruction is in 3-D Studio Max.
+Hands-on application of 3-D graphics in still sequential and non-sequential media.
+Produce basic 3-D elements and apply aesthetic and usability criteria to their projects in digital, animated sequence, video and print media applications.
+Students compare technological constraints of 3-D applications, appropriate uses of sequential and non-sequential 3-D elements to maximize impact of message delivery, and the management of digital assets for optimal delivery of media.

 - Identify technological constraints of 3D graphics, both still and motion.